MileHacker Logo

 Beach & Pool Clubs

 Santa Maria has many beach and pool clubs, from relaxed beach bars to upscale resort-affiliated clubs.
-They give a comfortable setting for enjoying the sun, drinks, and food, with direct access to the ocean or a pool.
+They offer a comfortable setting for enjoying the sun, drinks, and food, with direct access to the ocean or a pool.

 Entertainment & Nightlife